cran/norgeo/README.md

 Lardal.
 Therefore the code for Larvik has changed twice.
 How about Holmestrand?
 When there are more than 350 municipalities with different code changes, then tracking these can be a nightmare.
-The same with enumeration units ie. *grunnkrets* with 14000 units!
+The same with enumeration units ie. *grunnkrets* with 14000 units\!